 - Birds are the more life-threatening cancers which grow at a manic pace.
 Sadly, for those suffering from the disease (and their loved ones), these aren’t usually caught on a routine mammogram because they’ve already spread before detection.

 - Bears are the only cancers which are impacted by routine screening.
-They evolve slowly, are fatal if left untreated, and catching them early on a mammogram can buy time for treatment which can make all the difference.
+They evolve slowly and are fatal if left untreated.
+Catching them early on a mammogram can buy time for treatment which can make all the difference.

 Want to understand this in more detail?
 Watch this video explaining the new definitions of cancer by the reputed researcher himself.

-Now the issue is that mammography tools at the moment aren’t advanced enough to make a distinction between the turtle, bear or birds type of cancers.
-And most doctors can never say for certain which tumours are too mild to cause any damage and might even disappear on their own (well known in testicular cancer).
+Now the issue is that mammography tools at the moment aren’t advanced enough to make a distinction between the turtle, bear or bird types of cancers.
+And most doctors can never say for certain which tumours are too mild to cause any damage and might even disappear on their own (well-known in testicular cancer).
 Without knowing how a cancer will progress, the safest course of action is to assume that it falls in a bear category and that it will respond to treatment and then treat it as such.